List of 20th-century films considered the worst: Caligula (theatrical version, 1979)

 Although widely criticized, the film's "over-the-top combination of outré aesthetics [and] exploitation-film tropes" has gained it cult status over time, and in 2024, Thomas Negovan released an extensive re-edit, Caligula: The Ultimate Cut, incorporating alternate takes and unused footage from the Penthouse archives to enhance narrative coherence while shortening the film's overall length.
 In a review in The New York Times, Elisabeth Vincentelli said that it is a "rare re-edited version of a movie that features less graphic sex and violence than the original."
 In an interview with The Guardian, McDowell praised the removal of sexually explicit material added by Guccione, and said The Ultimate Cut is "very much the movie I thought I was making".
-The Ultimate Cut holds an 65% rating on Rotten Tomatoes based on 40 reviews; however, Brass has publicly disowned it.
+The Ultimate Cut holds a 65% rating on Rotten Tomatoes based on 40 reviews; however, Brass has publicly disowned it.

 1980s

 Heaven's Gate (theatrical version, 1980)

 The theatrical cut of Heaven's Gate destroyed the reputation of director Michael Cimino and bankrupted film distributor United Artists, though re-edits of the film have been met with critical reevaluation.

 The Western epic Heaven's Gate, loosely based on the Johnson County War in 1890s Wyoming, was plagued by massive cost and time overruns, largely due to director Michael Cimino's extreme attention to detail.
 He demanded 50 takes of at least one scene and refused to start shooting for another until a cloud he liked rolled across the sky.
 It cost over $44 million, but brought in only $3.5 million at the box office.
 The original version ran at nearly four hours, but was pulled from release after only one week due to scathing reviews.
 It later resurfaced in a 149-minute version, but by then the damage was done.
 The film effectively ended not only the existence of United Artists as an independent Hollywood studio (its parent firm sold the company to Metro-Goldwyn-Mayer, where it operated until 2019), but also, largely, Cimino's career; initially considered a director on the rise after directing The Deer Hunter (which won five Oscars, including Best Picture and Best Director), his reputation never recovered after Heaven's Gate.
 The production is also notorious for the cruelty to animals that occurred both on screen and on site, including deliberately killing a horse with explosives.
 The controversies surrounding Heaven's Gates failure are credited for having a role in ending the "auteur period" of the 1970s, with studios subsequently taking control back from directors.